troclaux/notes/aws.md

 > virtual network that allows you to launch AWS resources in a logically isolated section of the cloud

+- global service
 - allows management over IP addresses, subnets, routing and security
 - must have a CIDR block
 - elastic ip: fixed public IPv4 address attached to ec2 instance
   - ongoing cost if not attached to ec2 instance or if the instance is stopped
 - allows the creation of public and private subnets
-  - subnet: smaller network inside larger network
-    - helps organize and manage traffic in a network by dividing it into chunks
-    - subnets allow better allocation of IPs from a larger IP range
+  - subnet: segments of a VPC's IP address range where you can place groups of isolated resources
-    - each subnet in aws is associated with one route table
+    - each subnet must be associated with a route table
     - use CIDR notation (e.g. `192.168.1.0/24`)

 - **public vs private subnet**
   - public subnets in AWS need an Internet Gateway to allow internet access
+    - but not all public subnets have an internet gateway
     - this means:
       - instances can send traffic to the internet
       - instances can receive traffic from the internet, if security rules allows it